handsomevictor/aws-bucket-data-management/readme.md

    ```
    If you want to download this list, you can add `>> /path/to/your/file.txt` at the end of the command to save the result to a local txt file.

-- In Python, please refer to this file.......
+- In Python, please read the following section: *Python Related*